-Areas are often then the teams, physical areas or roles that you schedule employees in within that Location.
+Areas are often then the teams, physical areas or roles that you schedule team within that Location.

-Depending on your industry and the type of business you run, you may have one or many locations in Deputy (extra Locations are free), each with their own Areas.
+Depending on your industry and the type of business you run, you may have one or many locations in Deputy (extra Locations are free), each with its own Areas.

-Here's a brief illustration of how the two concepts relate to each other in Deputy in the context of Hospitality, where Vinnie runs both a restaurant and a bar.
+Here's a brief illustration of how the two concepts relate to each other in Deputy in the context of Hospitality, where an organisation runs both a restaurant and a cafe/bar.

 Retail is similar, where you would have a Location for each of your stores, and each Location (store) would include Areas like shop floor, cashier and manager.